kubernetes-sigs/lws/docs/example/saxml/README.md

 # Deploy SaxML Multihost with LWS on GKE

-In the example, we will use LeaderWorkerSet to deploy a multi-host inference instance on TPUs with Saxml.
-You could use the steps [here](https://cloud.google.com/kubernetes-engine/docs/tutorials/tpu-multihost-saxml#before-you-begin) to setup your TPU clusters, node pools, gcs bucket,and configure workload access.
+In this example, we will use LeaderWorkerSet to deploy a multi-host inference instance on TPUs with Saxml.
+You could use the steps [here](https://cloud.google.com/kubernetes-engine/docs/tutorials/tpu-multihost-saxml#before-you-begin) to setup your TPU clusters, node pools, GCS bucket, and configure workload access.

 ## Install LeaderWorkerSet